RealizingFutures/ML-Weight-Lifting-Tests/Machine_Learning_Weight_Lifting_Exercise.md

 ## Detection Prevalence   0.2837   0.1942   0.1759   0.1639   0.1823
 ## Balanced Accuracy      0.9980   0.9954   0.9929   0.9935   0.9958
 ```

+The results for the Random Forests model on the testing set are very accurate at predicting the correct classification.
+Random Forests is often a highly accurate technique, which is its major strength.
+However, there are some drawbacks to using this method.
+The algorithm takes a long time process, with hours of running time in our case.
+Also, the results are difficult to interpret due to the way the algorithm bootsraps samples to build many different classification trees that are averaged or voted, with bootstapping also applied to ariable selection each time the data is split.
+Random Forests can also have the problem of overfitting, but our use of Cross Validation and testing on hold out samples mitigates this weaknes.

 Next we will use the Random Forest model to make predictions on the final testing set of the 20 submission problems.